shreedhanya19/MediQuick/README.md

 # MediQuick eCommerce Full Stack  App
 MediQuick is a comprehensive healthcare and pharmacy management website designed to make medical support more accessible and convenient.
-It not only allows users to browse and order medicines but also connects them with doctors for online consultations.
+It  allows users to browse and order medicines, connects them with doctors for online consultations.

 Technologies Used: